ambroiselebs/api-server/README.md

 ### Create a route

-The routes are defined in the file located in `./resources/routes.js` An exemple is given
+The routes are defined in the file located in `./src/routes.js` An exemple is given

+### Create a controller

+If you are running on a windows os, you can use `createController.bat` perhaps, look at the exemple given

 ### Configure the server

-All configuration for the server is in te file `./resources/config.json` in the section
+All configuration for the server is in te file `./src/config.json` in the section

 ## 📚 Library